Brinkley, Arkansas: Tourism

 In addition to the ivory-billed sightings, since July 2005 at least two confirmed reports of bald eagle nests have been found in the Monroe County area.
 Further, the swamps of the Cache River are believed to contain among the oldest cypress trees in the United States.

 Brinkley opened a convention center in 1996 which can seat up to 600 people; in February 2006 the center hosted a conference commemorating the second anniversary of the ivory-billed woodpecker's rediscovery.

 Education

 Public education for elementary and secondary school students is provided by the Brinkley School District, which leads to graduation from Brinkley High School.

 Infrastructure

 Transportation

 From its ties to the transportation industry, the city of Brinkley continues to maintain a position at the center of major transportation arteries.
 Brinkley is located in Monroe County in the rich relics from the past and rolling farmlands of the Arkansas Delta.
 The halfway point between Little Rock and Memphis, it is a convenient oasis for travelers along Interstate 40 (I-40), one of the busiest interstates in the United States.
-The city is also located on U.S. Route 49 (US 49), providing transit north-south, and US 70, an additional east-west corridor.
+The city is also located on U.S. Route 49 (US 49), providing transit north–south, and US 70, an additional east–west corridor.

+Intercity bus service to the city is provided by Jefferson Lines.